swamhtetaung8/basic-test-benefi/README.md

 ### Easy run with docker-compose up

-Run docker daemon by opening docker desktop app or from the command line.(It differs according to operating system.)
+Run docker daemon by opening docker desktop app (recommended) or from the command line.(It differs according to operating system.)

 ### On Linux